 F: (To M) Did you see the pouch it’s in?

-M: The pouch is better than my present.
+M: The pouch alone is better than my present.

-G: Look, if you two are so unhappy with what you brought, you should have given them something else.
+G: If you’re so unhappy with your gift, you should have brought them something else.

 M: Like what?